dotnet/designs/accepted/2020/net5/net5.md

 _**Open Issue**.
 We should try to keep the TFI out of the .nuspec file.
 It seems NuGet uses the long form `.NETFramework,Version=4.5` in the dependency groups.
-We may want to change NuGet to allow the short form there as well and update our packaging tools to re-write to short name on pack._
+We may want to change NuGet to allow the friendly name there as well and update our packaging tools to re-write to friendly name on pack._

 Specifically: